-- E-mail: The best way to reach me is by e-mailing email@example.com.
-I will generally send you a reply within twenty-four hours of receiving your e-mail.
+- Email: The best way to reach me is by emailing email@example.com.
+You can expect a reply within twenty-four hours.

 - Years as an Editor: I've been working as a freelance editor for six years.

-- Languages: I can edit in either US and UK English.
+- Languages: I can edit US and UK English.
 I am a native US English speaker.
 I have also done the odd job here and there in Canadian English.

-- Writing Style Guides: I am well versed in CMOS, MLA, and APA.
+- Writing Style Guides: I am well versed in APA, CMOS, and MLA.
 If your publisher (or school or professor) has an in-house style guide, I'm happy to follow the customized guide as long as you provide it.
 I also have working knowledge of AP Style.

-- Editing Methods: Most of my editing is done using the features that fall under the Track Changes umbrella in Microsoft Word.
+- Editing Methods: Most of my editing is done using Track Changes in Microsoft Word.
 I am also perfectly comfortable with editing in Adobe using the program's text edit comments.
-Finally, if you have another preference for the editing method, I'm open to hearing your suggestion.
+If you have a different preference for the editing method, I'm open to hearing your suggestion.

 - Rate for Editing: I charge $5 per 250 words for my editing services, which include both copyediting and proofreading considerations.
 (The publishing industry standard for a manuscript page is 250 words.)
 This works out to $0.02 per word.
 Alternatively, I will edit at a rate of $25 per hour and am open to being paid per project.